Skip to main content

 sudo systemctl status sshd

-sudo ufw status # or firewall-cmd --list-all
+sudo ufw status # or: firewall-cmd --list-all

 sudo sshd -t